Cydus/RecentlyUsedAssets/README.md

 * Drag and drop assets as normal from the virtual folder

 ## Usage
-* Find Recently Used Assets under "Window > Asset Management > Recently used Assets"
+Find Recently Used Assets under "Window > Asset Management > Recently used Assets"

+---
+If you find this Asset useful please consider supporting its development by [purchasing it on the Unity Asset Store.](https://assetstore.unity.com/packages/tools/utilities/recently-used-assets-147394)